udayuv/ui5_app/README.md

 Now that we have set up the view and controller, it’s about time to think about the **M** in *MVC*.
 We will add an input field to our app, bind its value to the model, and bind the same value to the description of the input field.
 The description will be directly updated as the user types.

+##### Why JsonModel?
+Because it is used for light weight purpose, if we want to show the static data.

 `webapp/controller/App.controller.js`
 ```js
 sap.ui.define([